b-data/docker-swarm-ipv6-nftables/NOTES.md

 #### Consequence

-This means that Docker containers in an `overlay` network communicate via IPv4.
+This means that docker containers in an `overlay` network communicate via IPv4.

 **Note**: [Alpine](https://hub.docker.com/_/alpine)-based containers seem to have a problem with dual-stack `overlay` networks.